rituaria/f24_bmmb852_ritu/hw_03/hw_wk03_ritu.md

 ### You can attach the screenshots to CANVAS the assignment or even put them into the repository and link them into your markdown report.

-All screenshots are included in this markdown file.
+All screenshots are included in this markdown file and also in hw_03_ss/.

 ### Your submission needs to list the link to the markdown file in your repository so that reviews can access it.